 Certain whistleblower laws require the whistleblower to show that they provided non-public information in order to receive a whistleblower award.
 This requirement leads many prospective whistleblowers to ask whether they can be a whistleblower after being fired.

-The answer is yes: a fired employee can be a whistleblower.
-In fact, fired employees are often the most effective whistleblowers, especially when their termination was the result of them speaking up internally.
+A fired employee can be a whistleblower.
+In fact, fired employees are sometimes the most effective whistleblowers, especially when their termination was the result of them speaking up internally.
 These workers often have inside information into the fraud or misconduct and were brave enough to report it internally, leading to retaliation or termination for flimsy or pretextual reasons.
 In this situation, workers have both whistleblower and wrongful termination claims.

 What is the False Claims Act?